daniel5713/Kunyao-academy-app/README.md

+#Table of Contents
+#Build and Run Guide
+#description of your implementation/optimization

 # Kunyao-academy-app
 This repository includes two on-chain games with randomness that can be deployed on Aleo: liar's dice and blackjack.
 # Structure